 Consult with Our Oakland Motorcycle Accident Lawyers Right Away

 One last law on motorcycle lane splitting in California should persuade you to take action quickly: California’s statute of limitations in these cases is two years, so you must sue in court before the deadline expires.
 Fortunately, you do not need to become proficient in personal injury laws when you retain Venardi Zurada, LLP for assistance with your claim.
-For more information on how we can help, please contact our offices in Oakland, Orinda, or Redding, CA to set up no-cost case assessment with one of our motorcycle crash attorneys.
+For more information on how we can help, please contact our offices in Oakland or Walnut Creek, CA to set up no-cost case assessment with one of our motorcycle crash attorneys.